SnowflakePowered/snowflakepowered.github.io/_posts/2016-3-25-heuristic-scraping.md

 ---
 layout: post
-title: Feature Preview: Heuristic Scraping
+title: Feature Preview - Heuristic Scraping
 ---

 _This is part 1 of a new set of articles going into depth of new features in Snowflake running up to Snowflake API 1.0_